Garsondee/What-the-Tide-Dragged-In/Root/Scenes/Act1/01_01_The_Harbour_Heist.md

 *   Moored Ships and Creaking Ropes
 *   Sunset
 *   Hungry, Hungry Seagulls
-*   Speaking Stone Magic Flows (all species can communicate clearly)
 *   Everything Here is Twice Our Height (the boats, crates, and humans loom like giants)
 *   A Symphony of Overwhelming Scents (fish, salt, dogs, lynx, humans, gulls—too much!)

 **Key NPCs:**
-*   **Sappho & Jewels:** The designated getaway team, eager to finish their task so they can sneak away to their secret meeting spot.
-They work efficiently together, clearly in sync.
-Sappho uses her powerful jaws and sea-dog strength to grab the heaviest crates while Jewels uses her lynx agility to scout routes and keep watch.
-They're professional during the heist but occasionally exchange loving glances when they think no one's watching.
+*   **Sappho & Jewels:** The designated getaway team, remarkably coordinated for a cross-species pair.
+They work efficiently together, clearly in sync—Sappho uses her powerful jaws and sea-dog strength to grab the heaviest crates while Jewels uses her lynx agility to scout routes and keep watch.
+They communicate with subtle gestures and brief glances, moving like a well-oiled machine.
+Some of the other dogs and lynx watch them work with a mixture of admiration and puzzlement—how did they get so coordinated?
-*   **Other Sea Dogs and Slynx:** Various members of the allied clans assisting with the operation, managing crowd control and logistics.
+*   **Other Sea Dogs and Lynx:** Various members of the allied clans assisting with the operation, managing crowd control and logistics.
 *   **Fisherfolk:** Busy, tired, and hostile to any animals near their catch.

 **Linguistic Clues:**
-*   **Sappho (in Dog-Conlang, to Jewels):** "Quickly, my love!
-To our secret spot!"
+*   **Sappho (in Dog-Conlang, to Jewels):** "Quickly!
+To the staging point!"
-*   **Jewels (in Lynx-Conlang, to Sappho):** "Patience, my sea-breeze.
-The feast first, then us."
+*   **Jewels (in Lynx-Conlang, to Sappho):** "Patience, partner.
+The mission first, then the woods."

 **Zones & Spatial Layout:**
 *   **Land (Harborfront):** Locals and tourists linger on benches and truck beds, fending gulls from paper-wrapped suppers.